muhammedshamil8/HugsForBugs--buildEMEA/buildEMEA/README.md

  1. Go to the front-end directory [  `cd front-end`  ]
  -  Copy `front-end/.env.example` into `.env` and adjust the `VITE_API_BASE_URL` parameter to point to the backend API
- 2. Run `npm install` in the root directory to install all dependencies
+ 2. Run `npm install --force` in the root directory to install all dependencies (force bcz we using excel export library not enterily supporting)

  3. Run `npm run dev` to start the server